aplteam/Cider/mkdocs/docs/api.md

 !!! detail "Setting `watch` to 0 shows Cider you have not set it.
 Eventually 0 becomes `both`, the default."

-## :fontawesome-solid-code: CreateProject
+## :fontawesome-solid-code: Create project

 r←CreateProject parms
 {: .syntax}

-Where `parms` is a namespace of parameter values, typically the result of [`CreateCreateProjectParms`](#createcreateprojectparms), Cider creates a project.
+Where `parms` is a namespace of parameter values, typically the result of [`CreateCreateProjectParms`](#create-createproject-parms), Cider creates a project.

 :fontawesome-solid-terminal:
 [`]CIDER.CreateProject`](user-commands.md#create-project)

-## :fontawesome-solid-code: DropAlias
+## :fontawesome-solid-code: Drop alias

 {flag}←DropAlias alias
 {: .syntax}